Texts, articles and reviews with the label: 'multidisciplinarity'

 Are the sciences really autonomous?

-summary: exhibition of the reasons why scientists reject interdisciplinary approaches involving Philosophy and theology.
+summary: exhibition the causes that make scientists reject interdisciplinary approaches involving Philosophy and theology.

 Author: José Ignacio Murillo